ryoosari/ghrproperties.id/BLUEHOST_DEPLOYMENT.md

 1. Check Bluehost error logs in cPanel
 2. Verify .htaccess file is properly uploaded and has correct permissions
-3. Check if mod_rewrite is enabled in Apache (test.php will show this)
+3. Check if mod_rewrite is enabled in Apache
 4. Try temporarily renaming .htaccess to disable it and see if site loads

 ### 404 Errors for Routes